palderman/DataSciAg/syllabus.md

 ### Course Description

-Computers are incredibly powerful tools for doing scientific research.
+Computers are incredibly powerful tools for managing data and doing scientific research.
 Yet despite this great potential, many scientists lack the skills needed to use computers to their full potential.
 This course provides an introduction to some of the basic skills needed for effective scientific computing.
 The course